Deploy OpenNebula on-prem with an ISO

 0 oneadmin oneadmin test_vnet 0 XXXXX rdy 0 0 0

-The ID and the NAME field of every row can be used for all operations on virtual networks.
+The ID and the NAME field of every row can be used for all operations on Virtual Networks.

 Creating the virtual Network Gateway (access from the frontend)

-In this case, to create the default gateway on this virtual net, the command onevnet_add_gw followed by the ID of the virtual network should be executed.
+In this case, to create the default gateway on this virtual net, the command onevnet_add_gw followed by the ID of the Virtual Network should be executed.
 For example the following command will create the gateway for the network 0

 # onevnet_add_gw 0